 The exercise price of the shares subject to each option is set by the Committee but cannot be less than 100% of the market value (on the date of grant) of the shares covered by the option.
 "Market value" is defined in the 2022 Plan and generally means the closing price of the shares on the NYSE for the applicable date, or, if no closing price is reported for that date, the closing price on the next preceding date for which a closing price was reported.
-An exception may be made for any options that the Committee grants in substitution for options held by employees of companies that the Company acquires (in which case the exercise price preserves the economic value of the employee's cancelled option from his or her former employer).
-In addition, the exercise price of an incentive stock option must be at least 110% of market value if (on the grant date) the participant owns stock possessing more than 10% of the total combined voting power of all classes of stock of the Company (or its parent or subsidiary corporations).
+An exception may be made for any options that the Committee grants in substitution for options held by employees of companies that the Company acquires (in which case the exercise price of an incentive stock option must be at least 110% of market value if (on the grant date) the participant owns stock possessing more than 10% of the total combined voting power of all classes of stock of the Company (or its parent or subsidiary corporations).
 The aggregate market value of the shares (determined on the grant date) covered by incentive stock options which first become exercisable by any given participant during any calendar year also may not exceed \$100,000.
 The exercise price of each option must be paid in full in cash or check at the time of exercise.
 The Committee also may generally permit payment through the delivery of shares that are already owned by the participant, a net exercise arrangement, promissory note or by delivery of any other lawful means of consideration which the Committee may approve, including under a broker-assisted cashless exercise program.